smartscripts-nl/dynamic-xray/README.md

 As of 2025-12-25 translations are now stored in the table xray_translations in the database.
 This table will be automatically created upon KOReader start.
 The translations are lazily stored in that table, only when requested.

-This will make the code much easier to maintain for me _and_ for cloners...
+This will make the code and updates much easier to maintain for me _and_ for cloners...

-**⚠️ The old folder frontend/extensions/translations with in it a .po-file has therefore been removed.**
+**⚠️ The folder frontend/extensions/translations with in it a .po-file has therefore now been removed.**

 A module with which users can enter their own translations will soon follow...
+Until then, you can enter your translations directly in the database, in the msgstr fields.

 ## Usage tips